NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/examples/timing.md

 * **minute** or **minutes**
 * **hour** or **hours**

-Note that the time units are not checked, converted or reasoned about by FRET.
+**NOTE:** Time units are currently ignored: they are not checked, converted or reasoned about by FRET.
+To FRET, all the units mean "time points" (or "time steps"); e.g., 3 ticks means the same as 3 seconds, which means the same as 3 microseconds.
 FRET exports verification code to analysis tools, which are in charge of interpreting the time units.
 Check the user manual under "Exporting for Analysis" for more details.

-STOP_CONDITION is a Boolean expression.
-The timing **before** means that the response must happen at least once before the STOP_CONDITION holds.
+STOP_CONDITION is a Boolean expression (see help for the Condition field).
+The timing **before** means that the response must happen at least once strictly before the STOP_CONDITION holds.
+The timing **until** means that the response must hold at least until strictly before the STOP_Condition holds.

-### Restrictions

-The following uppercase identifiers cannot be used as variables in boolean and arithmetic expressions:

-`A E F G H O S T U V X Y Z AF AG AX BU EF EG EX SI UI ABF ABG EBF EBG MAX MIN LAST`.

-[//]: # (If you have some of those in your requirements, the database fret-db may not be able to be read.
-Also, the Simulator will not give correct results.)

-#### Examples
+#### EXAMPLES
 * **immediately:** **In** roll_hold **mode RollAutopilot shall immediately satisfy if** (roll_angle
   < 6.0 & roll_angle > -6.0) **then** roll_hold_reference = 0.0
 * **next:** **When** currentOverload **the** circuitBreaker **shall,